Moshes-Abraham/clasp-wiki/Bug-in-Clasp-MPS-as-of-Oct-21,-2015.md

     export CLASP_MPS_CONFIG="32 32 16 80 32 80"

 And then to start the release version clasp:

     clasp_mps_o -f ecl-min

 It should crash

+Starting the debug version of clasp - I have not been able to make it crash:

+    clasp_mps_d -f ecl-min

 With the debug version of clasp the problem won't surface:
     clasp_mps_d -f ecl-min